csci4555/csci4555.github.io/f17/index.md

 The main difference between between the undergraduate- and graduate-level courses will be the expectations for the final course project.
 Additionally, the final assignment of grades will be done separately for the 4000-level and the 5000-level students.
 The homeworks, exercises, and exams will be the same.

+# Evaluation

+Both your ideas and also the clarity with which they are expressed matter—both in your English prose and your code!

+We will consider the following criteria in our grading:

+*   _How well does your submission answer the questions_?
+For example, a common mistake is to give an example when a question asks for an explanation.
+An example may be useful in your explanation, but it should not take the place of the explanation.
+*   _How clear is your submission_?
+If we cannot understand what you are trying to say, then we cannot give you points for it.
+Try reading your answer aloud to yourself or a friend; this technique is often a great way to identify holes in your reasoning.
+For code, not every program that "works" deserves full credit.
+We must be able to read and understand your intent.
+Make sure you state any preconditions or invariants for your functions (either in comments or as assertions)

 # Course Communication

 There are two main websites for this course.